MontereySand/MouseQuit/README.md

 # Inspiration

-I've tried a lot of mac apps and certain features of some have stood out to me, I found this functionality in BTT and I wanted to make it it's own app.
+I've tried a lot of mac apps and certain features of some have stood out to me, I found this functionality in BTT and I wanted to make it a seperate app.

 # Summary